Brokering Runs

 Why Use Multiple Brokering Runs?

-Multiple brokering runs allow retailers to set different frequencies for each batch of order.
-For example, high-priority orders can be routed more frequently (every 5 minutes), ensuring that urgent orders receive immediate attention, while standard or less time-sensitive orders are routed at more moderate intervals (hourly).
+Multiple brokering runs allow retailers to set different frequencies for each batch of orders.
+For example, high-priority orders can be routed more frequently (every 5 minutes), so urgent orders receive immediate attention, while standard or less time-sensitive orders are routed at more moderate intervals (hourly).

 Single vs. Multiple Brokering Runs